felipe-vrgs/QuadMat/README.md

 # QuadMat

-Some MATLAB scripts for a drone simulation, can be used via script or simulink (soon)
+Some MATLAB scripts for a drone simulation, can be used via script or simulink.

 ## Features